JulianWDev/MetData/docs/assignments/four.md

 distance_cafe = time_in_seconds * speed_ms
 print(distance_cafe)
 ```
 Initially we call the street network of amsterdam.
-Form there we isolated for all nodes walking distance to set up a general limiting box which describes the walking distance from our end/start point.
-Then by limiting the retsurant data set for this bounding box and projecting it we can see what cafes, bars and resturants are within approximatly 10min walking distance.
+From there we isolated for all nodes walking distance to set up a general limiting box which describes the walking distance from our end/start point.
+Then by limiting the restaurant data set for this bounding box and projecting it we can see what cafes, bars and resturants are within approximatly 10min walking distance.

 ```Python
 x_coor = 52.372870